 Type of sanctions Who is responsible

-Verbal warning All staff
+Amber points, Verbal warnings will be All staff

+given

-Yellow Trackit points, Staff to record a All staff
+Yellow points, Staff to record a note to All staff

-note to state why the yellow was received.
+state why the yellow was received.

-received.

-Red Trackit point.
-Record on CPOMS/ significant incident form.
-Report to All staff
+Red points.
+Record on CPOMS/ All staff

+significant incident form.
+Report to

-student support staff for decision about parental contact.
+student support staff for decision about

-Removal from lesson - work to be All staff

-completed in their own time.

-Increased monitoring of yellow/red behaviour on Trackit to identify trends or Form tutors/ Student Support Team

-when behaviour is persistent

-Parents/ carers informed of repeated issues Form teachers/ Student Support Team

-100000

-Student put onto positive behaviour report Form tutor/ Student Support Team and subject staff to complete

-Canajoot claim to complete

-Loss of break time/ lunch time All staff

-Catch up work- breaks/ lunchtimes/ after school Lesson staff

-SCHOOL

-Text messages sent home to parents to advise of missed lessons (due to refusal) Form Tutor/ Student Support Team

-advise of fillssed lessons (due to ferusal)

-Internal exclusion SLT/ Student Support Team in discussion with staff involved

-Significant behavioural issues- All staff

-parents/carers informed by lead member

-of staff involved in incident in order to give a detailed account of the incident.

-After school detention All staff

-Reasonable Force All staff

-explanation below

-Suspension Head teacher or Deputy Head teacher in the absence of the HT

-'Mend it' session Student Support Team, SLT

-Police may be contacted if a criminal offence is thought to have been committed.
-SLT/ lead staff involved

-Permanent Exclusion Headteacher
+parental contact.

+Removal from lesson - work to be completed in their own time.
+All staff Increased monitoring of yellow/red behaviour on Trackit to identify trends or when behaviour is persistent Form tutors/ Student Support Team Parents/ carers informed of repeated issues Form teachers/ Student Support Team Student put onto positive behaviour report Form tutor/ Student Support Team and subject staff to complete Loss of break time/ lunch time All staff Catch up work- breaks/ lunchtimes/ after school Lesson staff Text messages sent home to parents to advise of missed lessons (due to refusal) Form Tutor/ Student Support Team Internal exclusion SLT/ Student Support Team in discussion with staff involved Significant behavioural issues- parents/carers informed by lead member of staff involved in incident in order to give a detailed account of the incident.
+All staff After school detention All staff Reasonable Force explanation below All staff Suspension Head teacher or Deputy Head teacher in the absence of the HT 'Mend it' session Student Support Team, SLT Police may be contacted if a criminal offence is thought to have been committed.
+SLT/ lead staff involved Permanent Exclusion Headteacher

-Reasonable Force
+\Reasonable Force